GSA/challenges-and-prizes/_all-challenges/1216-mask-innovation-challenge.md

   Proposals will be graded on the following metrics, in no particular order of importance, by a panel of federal judges, which may also include initial rounds of review by a panel of subject matter experts:

-  * **Technological Feasibility**.
+  * **Technological Feasibility (35 points)**.
 Submission demonstrates a reasonable rationale for the design of the mask, proposes an intuitive design that can be used without fitting or prior training, and contains components that are easily accessible for production.

-  * **Innovation.** Submission advances the state of the art in filtration efficacy, comfort, and utility of masks used by the general public.
+  * **Innovation (25 points).** Submission advances the state of the art in filtration efficacy, comfort, and utility of masks used by the general public.
 Additional considerations include the scientific evidence and rationale behind the proposed filtration or particle reduction/removal mechanism, clear demonstration of comfort, and the ability to tailor the fit of the mask to different face shapes (i.e., women, children, those with facial hair or glasses, etc.).

-  * **Barriers.** Submission addresses barriers and limitations of currently available masks; proposed innovations are based on scientific and technical merit.
+  * **Barriers (25 points).** Submission addresses barriers and limitations of currently available masks; proposed innovations are based on scientific and technical merit.

-  * **Overall.** Submission is realistic, well-rounded, and presents a compelling solution that should be considered further.
+  * **Overall (15 points).** Submission is realistic, well-rounded, and presents a compelling solution that should be considered further.
 how-to-enter: >-
   Entries for Phase 1 must be submitted via
   <https://app.reviewr.com/BARDA/site/BARDAChallenge>  by April 21, 2021, no